cosmos/gaia/docs/docs/launch/blog-1-en.md

+---
+title: Cosmos Hub to Launch Mainnet
+order: 1
+---

 <!-- markdown-link-check-disable -->
-# Cosmos Hub to Launch Mainnet

 ## Pre-launch Dependencies & How to Safely Claim Your Atoms